Prime-of-Azir/DnD/house_rules/Quick_Character_Generation.md

 Items in *italic* take 0 inventory slots. **Bold** items take 2 slots.
 You start with
 - A *backpack* and *peasant clothing*.
-- The items given from your failed profession & class.
+- The items given from your failed profession & class, if any.
 - Some random starting silver based on your charisma.

 |   Charisma    | Starting Silver |